dotnet/csharplang/spec/documentation-comments.md

 -   The second part of the string is the fully qualified name of the element, starting at the root of the namespace.
 The name of the element, its enclosing type(s), and namespace are separated by periods.
 If the name of the item itself has periods, they are replaced by \# (U+0023) characters.
 (It is assumed that no element has this character in its name.)

--   [[]{#_Toc34995895 .anchor}]{#_Toc510510576 .anchor}For methods and properties with arguments, the argument list follows, enclosed in parentheses.
+-   [#_Toc34995895 .anchor](#_Toc510510576 .anchor) For methods and properties with arguments, the argument list follows, enclosed in parentheses.
 For those without arguments, the parentheses are omitted.
 The arguments are separated by commas.
 The encoding of each argument is the same as a CLI signature, as follows:

 <!-- -->